 Subject to Section 14, this Agreement shall take effect from the Commencement Date and shall continue for an initial period of one (1) year.
 Thereafter, this Agreement shall continue for further successive one (1) year periods unless and until terminated by either party, giving to the other not less than 90 days notice to expire on the anniversary of the Commencement Date (the Term).

 The parties may amend the method of contribution by entering into additional addenda from time to time which shall be deemed to form part of this Agreement.
+[IS THIS APPLICABLE TO THIS SECTION OR IS SOMETHING MISSING BEFORE THIS SECTION (E.G., REFERENCE TO THE DIRECT CONNECTIONS ADDENDUM)???]

 SUPPLY

-Enron will make available the Specialist Data and/or Application as set out in this Agreement within 30 days from the Commencement Date.
+Enron will use commercially reasonable efforts to make available the Specialist Data and/or Application [NOT DEFINED IN AGREEMENT]as set out in this Agreement within forty-five (45) days from the Commencement Date and Reuters, using its commercially reasonable efforts, shall be prepared to receive and distribute the Specialist Data on or before that date.

-Enron shall be responsible for all expenses involved in producing, formatting and supplying the Specialist Data to Reuters in accordance with the Specification.
-For the avoidance of doubt this includes any and all telecommunications costs incurred in the delivery of the Specialist Data to Reuters with the exception of the Materials detailed in Schedule 3A.
+Enron shall, at its own cost and expense, produce, format to the Specification applicable to the delivery of the Specialist Data by Enron and supply the Specialist Data to Reuters in accordance with the Specification.
+Reuters shall, at its own cost and expense and in accordance with the Specification, set up all hardware, software and other equipment necessary to receive, store, format, and distribute the Specialist Data, including, but not limited to, all hardware, software and other equipment necessary to distribute the Specialist Data to the Authorized Distributors and to ensure the Specialist Data is promoted to Subscribers through the Specialist Data Service.

-Subject to the execution of an agreement between Reuters and Enron governing such supply, Reuters will supply the Materials to Enron for the purposes of quality assurance testing and Enron monitoring Reuters use of the Specialist Data.
-Enron may not use the Materials for marketing, demonstrations or commercial purposes without Reuters prior written approval.
+In relation to the provisions of Section 3.2 above, it is agreed that the parties shall divide the cost associated with the actual delivery of the Specialist Data by Enron to Reuters, via telecommunications or other means and the costs associated with the development of joint marketing materials associated solely and directly with the Specialist Data Service, on a 75%/25% cost basis, with Enron being responsible for the greater percentage of these costs.
+All other costs shall be paid for by the parties in accordance with the provisions of Section 3.2 above.

-If Enron makes the Specialist Data or a substantially similar service available to any third party providing services similar to the Reuters services: (a) Enron will endeavor to ensure that the Specialist Data is at least as good as the Content supplied to such third party; and (b) will make available such service to Reuters without any amendment to the Qualifying Revenue.
+If Enron makes the Specialist Data available to any third party providing services similar to the Reuters Service, Enron will endeavour to ensure that the Specialist Data is at least as good as the Content supplied to such third party.

 During the Term, the Specialist Data shall meet the requirements set out in the Specification.

-If the delivery of the Specialist Data exceeds the technical parameters laid out in Schedule 3 by more than 10%, Reuters reserves the right to impose a throttle limitation on the flow of the Specialist Data to Subscribers.
+If the delivery of the Specialist Data exceeds the technical parameters laid out in the Specification by more than 10%, Reuters reserves the right to impose a throttle limitation on the flow of the Specialist Data to Subscribers.

 USE OF SPECIALIST DATA

 Enron grants to Reuters, for and on behalf of the Reuters Group, a non-exclusive, non-transferable, non-sublicensable world-wide right to use the Specialist Data in accordance with the provisions of this Agreement.
 Enron.
-A current list of Reuters subsidiaries and Authorized Distributors is attached hereto as Schedule 6.
+A current list of Reuters subsidiaries and Authorized Distributors is attached hereto as Schedule 6 and Reuters undertakes to update Schedule 6 as appropriate during the Term.

-For the purposes of this Agreement, “use” means: (a) to make the Specialist Data available to Subscribers; and (b) for internal purposes including development, help desk support, marketing, sales and demonstration purposes; and (c) for Reuters editorial purposes which will include but not be limited to using the Specialist Data as an attributed source in Reuters newswires
+For the purposes of this Agreement, “use” means: (a) to make the Specialist Data available to Subscribers through the Reuters Service; and (b) for internal purposes including development, help desk support, marketing, sales and demonstration purposes; and (c) for Reuters editorial purposes which will include but not be limited to using the Specialist Data as an attributed source in Reuters newswires